BennoDev/Unacceptable/docs/general.md

       : "Given date is from before the year 2000";
   },
 });
-const result = decoder.decode(new Date().toISOString());
+const result = validator.validate(new Date().toISOString());
 // result is Success<Date>
 ```

-For more information you can look at the individual decoder's documentation pages.
+For more information you can look at the individual validator's documentation pages.
 Or dive into the source code / tests for concrete examples.